s7manth/tp/docs/UserGuide.md

 * Refer to our [prefix usage table](#prefix-usage-table) for more details on the requirements for each prefix.

-* Currently, TAilor only supports a single command being executed at any one time.
+* Additionally, TAilor only supports a single command being executed at any one time.
 There is no support for executing multiple commands.

 * Example : `edit 1 n/Bob delete 2`, inputs like these result in unintended behavior as it specifies more than one command, `edit` and `delete`.